calleboketoft/todo-client/README.md

   }
 ```

+Go to the browser and try out the new input field for adding a todo.
+Type the name of the new todo and press enter.

-The todo app is now done!!
+The todo app is now done and ready for action!

 ## Further adventures